-The primary FreeSWITCH™ releases are: Current production, recommended for production systems.
-Current branch, contains in-test fixes since current production, intended as the next maintenance release.
+The primary FreeSWITCH™ releases are: Current public release, recommended for production systems.
+Current branch, contains in-test fixes since current public release, intended as the next maintenance release.
 Master development, containing the latest fixes and features, intended as the next major release.
 Additional Information is located at Source Options.

 Download Current Public Release

-Current production FreeSWITCH™ versions in zip format are downloaded from freeswitch-files, then rename and move the unzipped directory to /usr/local/src.
+Current public release FreeSWITCH™ versions in zip format are downloaded from freeswitch-files, then rename and move the unzipped directory to /usr/local/src.
 It's much easier to copy/paste the long line below into the Terminal command line.
-This single line performs: 1- Determines the latest production release available.
+This single line performs: 1- Determines the latest public release available.
 2- Downloads the compressed source file.
 3- Decompresses the file into a folder in the current directory (should be /usr/local/src/).
 4- Renames the folder to freeswitch.

-If there are problems with the current production version, the developers may request that you install the current branch or master development for diagnosis.
+If there are problems with the current public release, the developers may request that you install the current branch or master development for diagnosis.